-The Commodity Futures Trading Commission issued a $200 million whistleblower award this week that is not only the largest one made by the CFTC under its Dodd-Frank whistleblower program but is also the largest whistleblower award ever made.
+The Commodity Futures Trading Commission issued a $200 million whistleblower award this week that is the largest whistleblower payout ever by the CFTC under its Dodd-Frank whistleblower program and is also the largest whistleblower award in the history of government whistleblower reward programs.

 The CFTC whistleblower award reportedly was made to an unnamed whistleblower who provided significant information and assistance to the CFTC and the UK in their investigations of Deutsche Bank for allegedly manipulating the Libor interest rate benchmark.